Handling Matrix Layout Differences on Different Platforms

 .

 Second lets consider performance.
-The matrix layout in a host maths libray is not arbitrary from a performance point of view.
+The matrix layout in a host maths library is not arbitrary from a performance point of view.
 A performant host maths library will want to use SIMD instructions.
 With both x86/x64 SSE and ARM NEON SIMD it makes a performance difference which layout is used, depending on if column

 or row